 When you want to start a family or add to the one you have, having trouble getting pregnant can be devastating.
 The team of OB/GYNs at New England Women’s Healthcare understands this and is available to help.
-Women in Woburn, Massachusetts, benefit from fertility evaluations and treatments that lead to a healthy, successful pregnancy.
+Women in Woburn and Wilmington, Massachusetts, benefit from fertility evaluations and treatments that lead to a healthy, successful pregnancy.
 To learn more about your own fertility and infertility, call the office or schedule a consult online.

 If you’ve been trying actively to get pregnant for an entire year, or for six months if you’re older than age 35, you can be diagnosed with infertility.
 If you’ve experienced multiple miscarriages or other failed pregnancies, you may also be a candidate to have your fertility evaluated.
 About 15% of couples in the United States face infertility.

 In a full one-third of cases, the reason for infertility is unspecified, meaning no clear cause for the condition is diagnosed.
 In another one-third of cases, infertility can be traced back to the man.
 The woman is also responsible in about one-third of cases.